-\ENTRY\POINT="AFTER\NETWORK" is to specify the script will take effect on all types of SIP messages for inbound calls and the manipulation will be done before routing.
+ENTRY_POINT="AFTER_NETWORK" is to specify the script will take effect on all types of SIP messages for inbound calls and the manipulation will be done before routing.
 The manipulation will be according to the rules contained in this statement.
 The purpose of the SigMa script MTAllstream is to normalize the OPTIONS received from MTS Allstream.
 The header From and To need to be modified to have URI-User@URI-Host format, otherwise the OPTIONS will fail to match the URI-Group defined in Section 6.2.1.
 If unmatching happens, the Routing

-Profile and Server Flow (discussed in Section 6.4.4) will not be applied to the call, and will result in dropped packets.
+Profile and Server Flow (discussed in Section 6.4.4) will not be applied to the call and it will result dropped packets.

 With the SigMa script in place, the OPTIONS heartbeat from MTS Allstream will be forwarded to Communication Manager.
 The 200OK response from Communication Manager will confirm the status of SIP Trunk as active.
-If there is no response, MTS Allstream will change the status of SIP Trunk to "out of service".
+If there is no response, MTS Allstream will change the status of SIP Trunk to "out of service"

 Note: SigMa script for Communication Manager is unnecessary because in the compliance test Communication Manager is configured not to send OPTIONS heartbeat to MTS Allstream.
-The OPTIONS heartbeat is configured on Avaya SBCE under Server Configuration.
-Please see Section 2.2, observation #10 for more information.
+The OPTIONS heartbeat will be implemented on Avaya SBCE under Server Configuration.
+Please see Section 2.2, observation #9 for more information.